2nd semester: Thursday evening (Min. No. 8)

 Upon successful completion of this unit, it is expected that students will be able to:

-- critically reflect on the identity of Jesus in the light of Scripture and Tradition
+4. reflect theologically on the identity of Jesus in the light of Scripture and Tradition

 BIBLIOGRAPHY *set texts recommended for purchase